memtest86plus/memtest86plus/README.md

 **NOTE** As mentioned in the individual test descriptions, the walking-ones address test (test 0) and the block move test (test 7) do not contribute to the faulty memory regions as these tests do not allow the exact address of the fault to be determined.
+The bus stress test (test 9) also does not contribute, as its errors are typically transient interface faults rather than bad cells.

 ### Bad Pages